shubharthaksangharsha/apsara-universal-widget/README.md

 - **Creative Support**: Help with writing, brainstorming, and creative projects
 - **Real-time Interaction**: Ultra-low latency responses (typically 200-400ms)

-### 🎯 Use Cases - What You Can Ask Apsara
+### Use Cases - What You Can Ask Apsara

 **File & Document Management:**
-- 📄 "Read the file /home/user/notes.txt and tell me what's in it"
+- "Read the file /home/user/notes.txt and tell me what's in it"
-- 📁 "Browse my Documents folder and list all PDF files"
+- "Browse my Documents folder and list all PDF files"
-- 📧 "Read the file ./backend/start.sh and email it to me"
+- "Read the file ./backend/start.sh and email it to me"
-- 📝 "Show me what files are in my Downloads directory"
+- "Show me what files are in my Downloads directory"
-- 🔍 "Read config.json and explain what each setting does"
+- "Read config.json and explain what each setting does"
-- ✏️ "Create a file called todo.txt with my tasks for today"
+- "Create a file called todo.txt with my tasks for today"
-- 📝 "Add 'Remember to call mom' to my notes.txt"
+- "Add 'Remember to call mom' to my notes.txt"
-- 🔄 "Rename report-draft.pdf to report-final.pdf"
+- "Rename report-draft.pdf to report-final.pdf"
-- 📦 "Move screenshot.png to my Pictures folder"
+- "Move screenshot.png to my Pictures folder"
-- 🗑️ "Delete old-backup.zip" (asks for confirmation first)
+- "Delete old-backup.zip" (asks for confirmation first)

 **Screenshot & Visual:**
-- 📸 "Take a screenshot of my screen"
+- "Take a screenshot of my screen"
-- 📧 "Screenshot this and email it to me"
+- "Screenshot this and email it to me"
-- 👀 "What's on my screen right now?" (with screen share)
+- "What's on my screen right now?" (with screen share)
-- 🎥 "Can you see my camera?" (with camera active)
+- "Can you see my camera?" (with camera active)

 **Clipboard Operations:**
-- 📋 "Copy this text: Hello World"
+- "Copy this text: Hello World"
-- 📋 "What's in my clipboard?"
+- "What's in my clipboard?"
-- 📋 "Paste what I copied earlier"
+- "Paste what I copied earlier"
-- 📋 "Get clipboard text and summarize it"
+- "Get clipboard text and summarize it"

 **Memory & Information:**
-- 💾 "Remember that my favorite color is blue"
+- "Remember that my favorite color is blue"
-- 🔍 "What did I ask you to remember about my project?"
+- "What did I ask you to remember about my project?"
-- 🗑️ "Clear all memories"
+- "Clear all memories"
-- 📚 "Store this note: Meeting tomorrow at 3pm"
+- "Store this note: Meeting tomorrow at 3pm"

 **Research & Information:**
-- 🌐 "What's the latest news about AI?"
+- "What's the latest news about AI?"
-- ⚽ "Who won the last soccer match between Brazil and Argentina?"
+- "Who won the last soccer match between Brazil and Argentina?"
-- 🌤️ "What's the weather like today?"
+- "What's the weather like today?"
-- 📈 "What's the current stock price of Tesla?"
+- "What's the current stock price of Tesla?"

 **Communication:**
-- 📧 "Email Shubharthak saying the project is ready"
+- "Email Shubharthak saying the project is ready"
-- 📧 "Send me an email with my todo list"
+- "Send me an email with my todo list"
-- 📧 "Email this screenshot to john@example.com"
+- "Email this screenshot to john@example.com"

 **Voice-Controlled UI:**
-- 🎨 "Change theme to dark"
+- "Change theme to dark"
-- 🎨 "Switch to dracula theme"
+- "Switch to dracula theme"
-- 🎨 "Make it nightly"
+- "Make it nightly"
-- 🎨 "Use the nord theme"
+- "Use the nord theme"
-- 🖥️ "Share my screen"
+- "Share my screen"
-- 📹 "Share camera at 1280x720"
+- "Share camera at 1280x720"
-- 🔄 "Switch to solarized dark"
+- "Switch to solarized dark"

-**🖱️ Computer Use (POWERFUL!):**
+**Computer Use (POWERFUL!):**
-- 🌐 "Go to chatgpt.com and start a new conversation asking 'what is life?'"
+- "Go to chatgpt.com and start a new conversation asking 'what is life?'"
-- 📝 "Fill out the form on this website with my information"
+- "Fill out the form on this website with my information"
-- 🎨 "Open Photoshop and create a new document"
+- "Open Photoshop and create a new document"
-- 📧 "Open Gmail, compose a new email, and type 'Hello team'"
+- "Open Gmail, compose a new email, and type 'Hello team'"
-- 🔍 "Search for 'best restaurants near me' on Google"
+- "Search for 'best restaurants near me' on Google"
-- 📂 "Open my Documents folder and find the latest PDF"
+- "Open my Documents folder and find the latest PDF"
-- 🎮 "Launch Steam and start Dota 2"
+- "Launch Steam and start Dota 2"
-- ✏️ "Click the edit button and change this text"
+- "Click the edit button and change this text"
-- 📊 "Scroll down to see more results"
+- "Scroll down to see more results"
 - **NOTE**: Requires screen sharing to be active so Apsara can see the screen!

 **Web Browsing:**
-- 🌐 "Open youtube.com"
+- "Open youtube.com"
-- 🔍 "Open google.com and search for best restaurants near me"
+- "Open google.com and search for best restaurants near me"
-- 📰 "Open reddit.com"
+- "Open reddit.com"
-- 🎓 "Open github.com/shubharthaksangharsha"
+- "Open github.com/shubharthaksangharsha"

 **Productivity:**
-- 📝 "Help me write a professional email"
+- "Help me write a professional email"
-- 💡 "Give me ideas for a birthday party"
+- "Give me ideas for a birthday party"
-- ✅ "Create a checklist for moving to a new apartment"
+- "Create a checklist for moving to a new apartment"
-- 🎯 "Help me plan my day"
+- "Help me plan my day"
-- 📋 "Create a file with my meeting notes"
+- "Create a file with my meeting notes"
-- 🔄 "Organize my Documents folder"
+- "Organize my Documents folder"

 ### Platform Support
-- ✅ **Web Browser**: Works in any modern browser (Chrome, Firefox, Safari, Edge)
+- **Web Browser**: Works in any modern browser (Chrome, Firefox, Safari, Edge)
-- ✅ **Linux Desktop**: Native desktop widget with Electron (fully tested and production-ready!)
+- **Linux Desktop**: Native desktop widget with Electron (fully tested and production-ready!)
-- ✅ **Windows Desktop**: Electron supports Windows - same codebase works (requires testing)
+- **Windows Desktop**: Electron supports Windows - same codebase works (requires testing)
-- ✅ **macOS Desktop**: Electron supports macOS - same codebase works (requires testing)
+- **macOS Desktop**: Electron supports macOS - same codebase works (requires testing)

 **Note on Cross-Platform:** The Electron app is built with cross-platform compatibility in mind.
 While fully tested on Linux, the same codebase should work on Windows and macOS with minimal to no changes.
 Electron abstracts OS-specific details, and our tools (screenshot, clipboard) include platform-specific implementations for Windows, macOS, and Linux.